Red-Rapious/Genetic-Snake-AI/README.md

 [`game/lib.rs`:](libs/game/src/libs.rs)
 - Gaussian mutation parameters: the chance of mutation, and coefficient of change.
-- The `GENERATION_LENGTH`, maximum number of steps between two evolutions.
+- The `MAX_AGE`, maximum number of steps between two evolutions.

 [`index.js`:](www/index.js)
 - `FRAME_DELAY`, the minimum delay between each frame, in milliseconds.
 Use this to ajust the speed of the game.
 Values around `50` are close to the normal speed of the actual game, but small values increase the speed of the training process.